MonikaVSN/Instagram-Account-Analysis/README.md

 📊Post unboxings, gadget reviews, or behind-the-scenes setups for your tech gear.
 Encourage authenticity by sharing challenges or "lessons learned" in tech, which builds trust.

-## Tools Used
+## 🛠️ Tools Used
-🛠️MySQl : For writing queries
+MySQl : For writing queries

-🛠️Power Bi : for data visualization
+Power Bi : for data visualization

-🛠️Microsoft PowerPoint: For presentation creation.
+Microsoft PowerPoint: For presentation Insights.